xulab-nwafu/hits/README.md

 About
 -----
 The `hits` is an integrated pipeline for DNA resequencing and RNAseq analyses in Xu Lab.
-It is designed for molecuar biologist with limited bioinformatics skills.
-Experts can use it but please note that some of the parameters were build-in, your are awared.
+It is designed for molecular biologists with limited bioinformatics skills.
+Experts can use it but please note that some of the parameters are built-in, you are your are warned here.

 HIgh-Throughput Sequencing (hits) pipeline
 ------------------------------------------